kcaisley/frida/readme.md

 ```

 Despite using `spectre`, we will opt to use the widely compatible `nutbin` format, which is a binary file following the original SPICE3 nutmeg format.
 It is less compact than `psfbin` files, but can be read by tools other than Cadence's Viva.
 For waveform viewing, use [`gaw`](https://www.rvq.fr/linux/gaw.php).

+When producing raw binary files, ensure `utf_8` encoding is used for the plaintext section.
+Some viewer (e.g. )

 ## Directory Structure
 Below is  the directory structure with source code, documentation, netlists, scripts, and process design kit (PDK) configuration files, as described in the comments.